fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 ### Example Usage in JavaScript
 	import { FIOSDK } from 'fiofoundation-io-fiosdk'

-	this.fioSDK = new FIOSDK(privateFioKey, publicFioKey, 'http://testnet.fioprotocol.io', this.io, this.fetchJson, '')
+	this.fioSDK = new FIOSDK(privateFioKey, publicFioKey, 'http://testnet.fioprotocol.io/v1/', this.io, this.fetchJson, '')

-# Workflow for using the SDK
-Most Signed API calls now charge fees, to make the API call.
-And most Signed API Calls require that a fio address, is registered with the user making the call.

-#### When registering a new address for the first time.
-The account will not have any funds to do API calls.

-This is the order of sequence to get funds in an account for the first time.
-1. register a fio address, for the first time (no fee charged)
-2. request funds for that newly registered fio address from this fio address: "faucet:fio" (i.e. payer)
-3. wait 60 seconds (for funds to arrive)
-4. Now one will have funds available, to call Signed API calls.

-#### When calling a Signed API call that charges FEES, this is the sequence to pass in the FEE to charge.
-1. Call getFee to get the fee for the Signed API call.
-2. Call the API Signed call with the above fee found.

 # Workflow for using the SDK with TestNet
 Most Signed API calls now charge fees, to make the API call.
 And most Signed API Calls require that a fio address, is registered with the user making the call.

 #### When registering a new address for the first time.
 The account will not have any funds to do API calls.

-This is the order of sequence to get funds in an account for the first time, in order to run the unit tests.
+This is the order of sequence to get funds in an account for the first time, on TestNet.
+In order to run the unit tests.
 1. manually create two private/public FIO key pairs
 	A) Navigate to the website: https://monitor.testnet.fioprotocol.io/#home
 	B) Select the 'Create Keypair' button (top left of the website)